TorbenJakobsen/matrix_digital_rain/README.rst

 ********

 * Make screen into an object
-* What to do with Microsft Windows
+* What to do with Microsoft Windows